pfoundation/p.foundation/messages/2025-08-07-one_billion_notification.md

 date: 2025-08-07T21:00:00Z
 ---

-# Owning the Stack: Control, Privacy, and Unstoppable Scale
+# Owning the Stack

+## Control, Privacy, and Unstoppable Scale

 _I think this might be my fourth draft about ONS (Open Notification Service).
 The first was for the initial announcement, the second for the milestone of sending 1 billion notifications, and now this one.
 Neither of the earlier drafts made it to the website for one reason or another, so I hope this version covers everything and more._